JHGuitarFreak/UQM-MegaMod/doc/release/MegaMod-README.txt

                         - Commander will tell you about the Melnorme and ZFP earlier than usual

                       # Extended Lore
+                        - Apply unused Melnorme dialog when filling tanks to their full capacity
                         - The Ur-Quan's Talking Pet now uses an alternate color palette
                         - The Kzer-Za have their classic baton back on comm screens
                         - Admiral ZEX has an alternate uniform and more medals, differing him from other VUX